jdsonza/tracer/README.md

 # Setup
 1. Download the `tracer.exe` file here <insert link>.
-2. Double-click the downloaded file to launch it.
+2. Double-click the downloaded file to launch it. *It takes a while to load as you can see in the GIF further down.

 # Usage
 1. Click the "Browse Files" button and select all of the attendance schedule spreadsheets you wish to perform the contact tracing on.